Contact us today to start attracting more patients! 310 879 8003

 We then provide the feedback to the writer and request a revision to match our standards.
 We continue to optimize the articles until we get a less than 25% AI score.

-This strict content creation process shows how Digital Spotlight’s values original content – the kind of content that is relatable and engaging.
+This strict content creation process shows how Digital Spotlight values original, relatable, and engaging content.

-The following table shows our latest AI detection report on our internal and external writers’ submitted work, and here are the real-world results we got:
+The following table shows our latest AI detection report on our internal and external writers’ submitted work.
+Here are the real-world results we got:

 Article | Writer | AI % Score from Originality.ai | AI % Score from Copy Leaks | AI % Score from Content Scale | AI % Score from Corrector App | AI % Score from Crossplag |